 When it comes to creating a website, WordPress is the best content management system (CMS) king and it still offers the best way to utilize all the resources available, while putting in minimum effort.
 It is even created to be friendly for first-time users and its interface is quite intuitive.
 In fact, it’s the only CMS I use.

 First, your going to need to sign up with a web hosting company and purchase a domain name.
 I do recommend purchasing a domain name with NameCheap and not GoDaddy, because it’s cheaper and easier to work with.
-Then, you can host your website on InMotion, SiteGround, GreenGeeks, etc. by pointing your DNS to your host.
-Do make sure you purchase a SSL certificate, too.
+Then, you can host your website on GreenGeeks, InMotion, SiteGround, etc. by pointing your DNS to your host.

 I would then recommend purchasing a premium theme for your WordPress site; Elegant Themes, Headway and Genesis (or BoldGrid for free if you sign up with InMotion Hosting) do offer a lot of great templates to layout a framework for your eCommerce ventures.
 Once you have done that you can then use 99designs.com to get a professional logo design made for your new eCommerce website.